Cosmographic Connection Between Cosmological And Planck Scales: The Barrow-Tsallis Entropy: Barrow--Tsallis entropy and cosmographic constraints

 was introduced to account for quantum gravitational effects leading to deformation of the black hole's event horizon (here $\Delta$ is the deformation parameter).
 In the limit $\Delta =0$ the standard Bekenstein--Hawking entropy is restored, while $\Delta =1$ corresponds to the maximum deformation.

-Although Barrow originally justified the parameter $\Delta$ through a simple fractal model, namely the spherical analogue of a Koch snowflake construction, which naturally limits $\Delta$ to values within the interval $\left[ 0,1 \right]$, more general considerations show that this range can be extended to include negative values.
-In particular, surface geometries characterized by voids or internal porosity, such as spongy or porous structures, can exhibit effective fractal dimensions significantly smaller than their Euclidean dimension.
+Although Barrow originally justified the parameter $\Delta$ through a simple fractal model --- namely, the spherical analogue of a Koch snowflake construction --- which naturally limits $\Delta$ to the interval $[0,1]$, this range can be extended to negative values in a purely phenomenological sense: surface geometries characterized by voids or internal porosity, such as spongy or porous structures, can exhibit effective fractal dimensions smaller than their Euclidean dimension.

-The interval of variation of the parameter $\Delta$ is dictated by simple physical considerations.
-The Barrow entropy is related to the characteristic length of the system $L$ by the relation $S_B \propto L^{2+\Delta}$.
-It is natural to assume that the action of quantum fluctuations on the surface of a horizon of Euclidean dimension $D=2$ is limited by the condition $1 \le D \le 3$.
-This corresponds to the maximum transformation of the horizon area into either a volume $(D=3)$ or a line $(D=1)$ if we want to take into account the effects of porosity.
-Then the condition $1 \le D \le 3$ is transformed into $-1 \le \Delta \le 1$.